Amol County: Springs and mineral water

-The population history and structural changes of Amol County's administrative divisions over three consecutive censuses are shown in the following table.
-The latest census shows five districts, 11 rural districts, and five cities.

 Economy

 Mineral water, meat, dairy, Wood and ingots the main production industrial are.
 Agriculture and Tourism are the basis economy Amol economic base is in its provincial products.
 Agriculture has always been a major part of the economy in and around Amol.

 Amol is the economic center of Mazandaran province, with Agriculture, Industrial factories and Tourism being the base of the Amol economy.
 Rice, grain, fruits, cotton, tea, sugarcane, and silk are produced in the lowland.
 Mineral water, meat, dairy, wood and ingots are the main manufacturing industry.

 Industry

 Amol has extensive human relations in the country due to its extensive economic activities, about 70 thousand workers are working in 5 industrial towns of Amol.
 Amol is Mazandaran's export pole 79% of Mazandaran exports belong to county.
 Amol owns 47% of the province's industry.